Writing a Qualitative Paper

 - identify elements that are needed to construct the sections of a well-structured manuscript (your abstract, introduction, methods, findings/results and discussion);

-- have a better understanding of how to present qualitative findings (results) clearly and within a tight word count;
+- have a better understanding of how to present qualitative findings (results) clearly and within a tight word count; and

 - have identified some strategies to help you write.